fernandoesra/thelivingarkham/README.md

 ## The interactive taboo list

 The Resources shelf carries a live **taboo list**, built from ArkhamDB's public API (`tools/taboos.py` → `data/taboos_<code>.json`).
 Every card on the current taboo list is grouped the way the book groups them — *Chained/Unchained* (an experience cost), *Mutated* (a rules-text change) and *Forbidden* (barred) — each with its collection number, its product icon (matched to the FAQ's own icon tables), and a **direct link** to the card on ArkhamDB in the reader's language.
 The mutation text ArkhamDB stores is English only, so it is tagged `lang="en"` and the list cross-links to the FAQ's own taboo chapter for the full write-up.
-It refreshes as part of `ingest.py` (network, best-effort: an offline build keeps the committed data).
+It refreshes as part of `ingest.py` (network, best-effort: an offline build keeps the committed data), so `data/taboos_<code>.json` is **regenerated from ArkhamDB on every build** — don't hand-edit it, a fix there is lost on the next ingest.
+The translated mutation wording lives in the FAQ's own taboo chapter below the list; the editable card data for the viewer is a **separate** file (next section).
 Run it on its own with `python tools/taboos.py`.

 ## The taboo card renderer